Geodesics and flows in a Poissonian city: Making connections in the Poissonian city

-(Almost-sure uniqueness of \(U_n\) is a consequence of the fact that a stationary isotropic Poisson line process almost surely contains no horizontal lines.)
+(Almost sure uniqueness of $U_n$ is a consequence of the fact that a stationary isotropic Poisson line process almost surely contains no horizontal lines.)

-The proof is a variation on ideas in the proof of \citet[Theorem 3]{AldousKendall-2007}.
-Consider the point process formed by intersections of lines \(\ell^-\), \(\ell^+\) from \(\Pi\) subject to the following additional requirements: \begin{enumerate} \item No further lines from \(\Pi\) separate the intersection \(\ell^-\cap\ell^+\) from the segment of length \(n\) formed between the pair of points \(p^-=\origin\), \(p^+=(n,0)\); \item One of the intersecting lines \(\ell^-\) has positive slope, the other \(\ell^+\) has negative slope, and neither line intersects the segment formed between the pair of points \(p^-\), \(p^+\). \end{enumerate} Topological arguments show that there must be just two points in this point process, one above and one below the \(x\)-axis, and the point above the \(x\)-axis must be located at \((n U_n,\sqrt{n}V_n)\).
+The proof is a variation on ideas in the proof of Theorem 3 in \citet{AldousKendall-2007}.
+Consider the point process formed by intersections of lines $\ell^-$, $\ell^+$ from $\Pi$, subject to the following, additional, requirements: \begin{enumerate} \item no further lines from $\Pi$ separate the intersection $\ell^-\cap \ell^+$ from the segment of length $n$ formed between the pair of points $p^-=\origin$, $p^+=(n,0)$; \item one of the intersecting lines $\ell^-$ has positive slope, the other $\ell^+$ has negative slope and neither line intersects the segment formed between the pair of points $p^-$, $p^+$. \end{enumerate} Topological arguments show that there must be just two points in this point process, one above and one below the $x$-axis, and the point above the $x$-axis must be located at $(n U_n,\sqrt{n}V_n)$.
 The intensity of the point process in the upper half-plane is given by

-where \(\alpha\), \(\beta\in(0,\pi)\) are the interior angles at \(\origin\) and \((n,0)\) of the triangle formed by \((x,y)\) and these two points.
-Here the exponential factor is contributed by requirement \ref{pt:no-sep} above, since Slivynak's theorem shows that the unit intensity stationary isotropic Poisson property is preserved by conditioning on two lines from \(\Pi\) intersecting at \((x,y)\) and then removing those two lines.
-Employing the fact that the intensity of the point process formed by intersections of lines from the unit intensity line process \(\Pi\) is \(\tfrac{\pi}{2}\), requirement \ref{pt:upper-half-plane} can be shown to lead to the factor
+where $\alpha$, $\beta\in(0,\pi)$ are the interior angles at $\origin$ and $(n,0)$ of the triangle formed by $(x,y)$ and these two points.
+Here, the exponential factor is contributed by requirement 1 above, since Slivynak's theorem can be used to show that the unit intensity stationary isotropic Poisson property is preserved by conditioning on two lines from $\Pi$ intersecting at $(x,y)$ and then removing those two lines.
+Employing the fact that the intensity of the point process formed by intersections of lines from the unit intensity line process $\Pi$ is $\frac{\pi}{2}$, requirement 2 can be shown to lead to the factor

-It follows that \((U_n,V_n)\) has joint density on the upper half-plane given asymptotically for large \(n\) when \(0<u<1\) and \(v>0\) by
+It follows that $(U_n,V_n)$ has joint density on the upper half-plane given asymptotically for large $n$ when $0<u<1$ and $v>0$ by